thismatters/django-svelte-demo/README.md

+This demonstration of a Svelte 3 (+Rollup) deployment for django-svelte is no longer current!
+Please see the Svelte 4 (+Vite) [demo project built in to the django-svelte package](https://github.com/thismatters/django-svelte/tree/main/demo_project).

+---

 # django-svelte-demo

 This demo accompanies [django-svelte](https://github.com/thismatters/django-svelte) to illustrate its usage.
 It is intended to illustrate how Node.js can fit into the development and build environments so that it doesn't have to be used in a production environment.